puku0x/cvdrone/readme.txt

   more details.

   You should have received a copy of the GNU General Public License along with this program.
-If not, please see http://www.gnu.org/licenses.
+If not, please see http://www.gnu.org/licenses .

+HOW TO INSTALL
+  Please unzip "cvdrone.zip" in any directory.

+HOW TO UNINSTALL
+  Please delete the cvdrone folder.

+BEFORE YOU BUILD
+  You should install Visual Studio before you build CV Drone.
+  CV Drone supports VS2005/VS2008/VS2010/VS2012.
+  To download VS, please see http://www.microsoft.com/visualstudio/eng/downloads .

 HOW TO USE
   1. Go to \build\vs20xx
   2. Open test.sln
-  3. Push F7 to build.
+  3. Press F7 to build.
-  4. Push F5 or Ctrl+F5 to run.
+  4. Press F5 or Ctrl+F5 to run.

 FOR AR.DRONE 1.0 USERS
   Please update your AR.Drone's firmware to 1.10.14.